Steven J Fowler: Writer's Centre Kingston

-In 2017 he was appointed director of Writers' Kingston, Kingston University's "literary cultural centre dedicated to creative writing in all its forms with an annual program of events from talks, to workshops and festivals".
+In 2017, Fowler was appointed director of Writers' Kingston, Kingston University's "literary cultural centre dedicated to creative writing in all its forms with an annual program of events from talks, to workshops and festivals".

 Poem Brut

-He is founder and curator of Poem Brut, an initiative that has generated more than a dozen events since 2017, alongside multiple exhibitions, workshops, conferences and publications.
+Fowler is founder and curator of Poem Brut, an initiative that has generated more than a dozen events since 2017, alongside multiple exhibitions, workshops, conferences and publications.
 Its aim is to "offer an alternative understanding of 21st-century literature" by "embracing text and colour, space and time, handwriting, composition, abstraction, illustration, sound, mess and motion, [to affirm] the possibilities of the page, the voice and the pen in a computer age".

 Enemies Project and the Poetry Camarade

-In 2013 he launched the Enemies Project, which curates original collaborative works, performances and exhibitions between poets, artist, photographers, sculptures and other creative practitioners.
+In 2013, Fowler launched the Enemies Project, which curates original collaborative works, performances and exhibitions between poets, artist, photographers, sculptures and other creative practitioners.
 His "Camarade" events asks pairs of poets, many of whom have never met before, to produce new collaborative works for the night of the reading.

 Collaborations

 In his own practice as well as his curatorial work, Fowler is a pioneer in collaborative inter-disciplinary practice.
-Collaborations include poets, artists, photographers, dancers, sculptors, film makers and writers.
+Collaborators include poets, artists, photographers, dancers, sculptors, film makers and writers.
 He has published two books based around the concept of collaborative practice: Enemies (2013) and its sequel Nemesis (2019).